IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 atoms and molecules gives us our sense of hot and cold.
 The science of perception of physical stimuli is psychophysics---which is its own vast realm.

-If the microscopic motion reaches an irremovable minimum (called the zero-point energy in quantum mechanics), then you can't make make any less motion.
+If the microscopic motion reaches an irremovable minimum (called the zero-point energy in quantum mechanics), then you CANNOT make make any less motion.

 You've reached an absolute fundamental lower bound on microscopic motion.
 See the figure below (local link / general link: temperature_microscopic.html).